 The main operator of the ferry across Lago O’Higgins should go on Mondays, Wednesdays and Saturdays, so we arrived in Villa O’Higgins on Sunday afternoon and planned to continue the next day.
 When we arrived at our hostel we got the first bit of bad news.
 The boat had just broken down and needs to wait for spare parts from Germany, so it’s out until at least Christmas.

-There is one other operator, but when we arrived a number of people were already waiting for several days to get across Lago O’Higgins, some even going out onto the lake twice and returning unsuccessfully just as often.
+There is one other operator, but when we arrived a number of people had already been waiting for several days to get across Lago O’Higgins, some even going out onto the lake twice and returning unsuccessfully just as often.
 One cyclist got tired of waiting and just as we arrived he was getting ready to leave via the longer and even more difficult route through Paso Mayer.
 That one involves crossing through rivers, under fences and sections without a path.
 It makes one wonder why there even is a border crossing there at all.
 Just imagine being a border guard at one of these.
 On any day maybe someone will show up to cross, but if the weather is bad or something else goes wrong you’re just waiting for nothing.

 We soon went to the boat operator to ask about our options.
-Whether he goes on any particular day mostly depends on the weather, which isn’t looking too good for the coming week and the predictions change all the time.
+Whether he goes on any particular day mostly depends on the weather, which isn’t looking too good for the coming week and in good Patagonian tradition the predictions change all the time.
 Monday is certainly out because of high winds and rain.
 He plans to go on Tuesday, but that one is already fully booked.
 Thus we ended up getting a spot on the boat on Wednesday.
 The weather in the morning looks fine, but later there will be winds.
 Thus the captain wants to leave very early.
 He doesn’t know the exact time yet, but it might be 5:00 or 6:00.
 We also have to ride for about half an hour to the ferry landing, so that means a very early start for us.

 It also means that we are stuck here until Wednesday.
 It’s not a huge problem for me, as I was already planning to take some days off in El Chaltén, so a few of these days now move to Villa O’Higgins.
 I’m also very tired from the last three days on the Carretera Austral, so I don’t mind getting some rest for the next hard bit.
 I think I was subconsciously already factoring this possibility in when I made my plans.
 People getting stuck in Villa O’Higgins is nothing out of the ordinary.